artefactual/atom-docs/user-manual/access-content/search-atom.rst

    :alt: An image of search results being returned in Physical storage.

-5. You can click the |searchreset| button next to your search term in the dedicated search box to clear the field and begin a new search.
+5. You can click the |searchreset| button next to your search term in the dedicated search box to clear the field and begin a new search, or use the refresh button to clear the field and bring you back  to the physical storage list.
-   Alternately, simply place the cursor in the search box and enter a new search term.
 6. When you have found the user record you are searching for, click on its title (i.e. user name) in the results, and AtoM will redirect you to the selected container's :term:`view page`.